-Registrations for customers is the same as they usually do for any WooCommerce based store.
+Registrations for customers are the same as they usually do for any WooCommerce based store.

 As discussed before, a multi-vendor marketplace is one of the most popular market systems in the existing industry.
-It suits on any kind of the market, and by following the above guide, you can create an Amazon-like WooCommerce multi-vendor store which can help you and the vendor with mutual benefits.
-If you have any questions about the multi-vendor marketplace and/or related to its set up.
+It suits any kind of market, and by following the above guide, you can create an Amazon-like WooCommerce multi-vendor store that can help you and the vendor with mutual benefits.
+If you have any questions about the multi-vendor marketplace and/or related to its setup.
 Feel free to ask in the comments section below.